MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/introduction.md

 Take a deep breath for a second and realize something.

-You… yes **YOU**, are about to commit to building a robot that can cut through metal, let alone your squishy human parts… A machine that can easily electrocute you, cut you or set fire to your whole neighborhood if it's not given the respect it deserves.
+You... yes **YOU**, are about to commit to building a robot that can cut through metal, let alone your squishy human parts.
+A machine that can easily electrocute you, cut you or set fire to your whole neighborhood if it's not given the respect it deserves.

 **Please** give this machine the respect it deserves !!!